spraakbanken/mink-backend/docs/developers-guide.md

   Sparv are also stored here and later synchronized back to the storage server.
 In the current Mink setup, the Sparv server also serves as the storage server, so no synchronization is needed.
 - **Karp server**: This server concept does not currently exist but might be added in the future.
-As of now it is assumed that the Karp Pipeline runs on the same server as the Mink backend, so no synchronization is needed for lexicon processing.
+As of now it is assumed that the Karp pipeline runs on the same server as the Mink backend, so no synchronization is needed for lexicon processing.
 - **Installation targets**: Installing corpora from Mink involves synchronizing specific Sparv export files to servers hosting other applications, such as Korp and Strix.